With 3 bold marks, Indigenous women helped revive a once-banned tradition

 "My dad would have hated it," Bergman said.
 "He would have looked at me and he would have said, 'What the hell you do that for?' "

-Her Native Alaskan father, she said, was beaten in school for speaking the Gwich'in language, "because being Native was the worst possible thing you could be."
+Her Alaska Native father, she said, was beaten in school for speaking the Gwich'in language, "because being Native was the worst possible thing you could be."

 The practice is at least 10,000 years old, but — as with language, food and other Indigenous customs — the practice fell out of use following bans and taboos set by European colonizers in the 1900s.